The DSTREAM-ST unit

 - DSTREAM logo

 The DSTREAM logo on the top of the unit illuminates and the STATUS LED begins to flash when you power up the DSTREAM-ST unit.
-The DSTREAM logo also flashes when you press the Identify button in any of the debug hardware tools provided with Arm Development Studio.
+The DSTREAM logo also flashes when you click the Identify button in the Debug Hardware Configure IP view or the Debug Hardware Firmware Installer view in Arm Development Studio.

 Illuminates green to show that DSTREAM-ST is in its ready state.

 If a critical error is detected, the STATUS LED illuminates as continuous red.
 If the STATUS LED is red, then you must reset the DSTREAM-ST unit to the factory settings before you can continue using it.
 If the DSTREAM-ST unit fails to boot after a reset, contact Arm support.
-For more information, see Restore a DSTREAM-PT system.
+For more information, see Restore a DSTREAM-ST unit.

 Illuminates when the unit is accessing its internal flash storage.